-Have you ever wanted to change the color of your artificial Christmas tree?
-Learn how to paint a Christmas tree a different color.
+Learn how to paint an artificial Christmas tree a different color.
 This painted white Christmas tree and homemade ornaments are easy holiday home decor craft ideas!

 This is my new white Christmas tree after I painted it!
 I love that it’s full of glitter and sparkle.